-He comes to IU Maurer from Southwestern Law School in Los Angeles, where he serves as interim dean and CEO.
+He comes to IU Maurer from Southwestern Law School in Los Angeles, where he served as interim dean and CEO.
 From 2008 to 2012, he was the school’s vice dean with responsibility for its overall academic program.

 IU Bloomington Provost and former IU Maurer dean Lauren Robel praised Parrish as an exciting leader who will inspire faculty, students, staff and alumni.